ZdesMisha/angular-test-app/README.md

             - EmployeeTable - directive for managing employees by using table.
             - EmployeeSearchBar - directive for managing employees by using search bar.

+------HOW TO START APP:------

+- make sure you have npm installed
+- go to application main directory
+- run : "npm start"
+- check working application on localhost:8000